Happy St. Patrick’s Day!

 “Just as the removal of snow from sidewalks along your home and business is a responsibility of all citizens, removing snow and ice from vehicles should be the responsibility of every driver before it becomes dislodged while driving down the highways,” Townsend said.
 “It is the duty and debt we owe one another.”

 Photo courtesy Meg Miller Rydzewski

-A Roti Mediterranean Grill restaurant is opening in Pentagon City, permits show.
+A Roti Modern Mediterranean restaurant is opening in Pentagon City, permits show.

 The fast casual rotisserie eatery is coming to the ground floor of the Met Arcadia apartment building, at 1211 S. Fern Street, between two recently opened businesses: a Starbucks and an Orangetheory Fitness.